rHermes/hage/README.md

 is floats, where a serialization is a no-op, but converting them to a string is quite expensive.
 The idea is that in the **hot thread** we serialize a function pointer and the arguments, and push them into a FIFO.
 IN the **logger thread** we deserialize the function pointer, and call it, with the FIFO as an argument.
-This works, because the function pointer that the user passes in, knows the types of its arguments.
+This works, because the function pointer that the user passes in, know the types of its arguments.
 Since we know these functions at compile time, we are able to pass the type information and order from the **hot thread** to the **logger thread** without any communication at runtime.